-The American Chemical Society (ACS) is a scientific society based in the United States that supports scientific inquiry in the field of chemistry.
-Founded in 1876 at New York University, the ACS currently has more than 158,000 members at all degree levels and in all fields of chemistry, chemical engineering, and related fields.
-It is the worlds largest scientific society by membership.
-The ACS is a 501(c)(3) non-profit organization and holds a congressional charter under Title 36 of the United States Code.
+The American Chemical Society is a scientific society based in the United States that supports scientific inquiry in the field of chemistry.
+Founded in 1876 at New York University, the ACS currently has more than 155,000 members at all degree levels and in all fields of chemistry, chemical engineering, and related fields.
+It is one of the world's largest scientific societies by membership.
+The ACS is a 501 non-profit organization and holds a congressional charter under Title 36 of the United States Code.
 Its headquarters are located in Washington, D.C., and it has a large concentration of staff in Columbus, Ohio.